Description

 We use quality fishing tackle, even for saltwater shore fishing.
 We have a selection of Orvis Helios Rods for single hand casting.
 For double hand Spey Casting we use Mackenzie Perflex 14ft and 15ft rods, these are extremely durable and highly effective at casting long distances.

-An inexpensive sealed, and saltwater proof fly reel is the best choice.
+Finally, an inexpensive sealed, and saltwater proof fly reel is the best choice.
 Fly fishing tackle will get abused and corroded in a boat, especially the reel.
 I wouldn’t bother with expensive fly fishing reels for fly fishing for Pollack.
 In fact the fly reel becomes redundant, as the fish are played by hand 90% of the time.

 Sea Fishing Techniques for Pollack